-- Generation of AVX instructions has been disabled to avoid performance bugs when calling external math functions that may use SSE instructions, especially on OS X. - JIT functions can be removed by the garbage collector when they are no longer accessible. - Various other reference counting fixes to prevent memory leaks. - Fixed handling of exception when input argument is out of range. - Prevent autojit functions from making unsafe numeric conversions when called with different numeric types. - Fix a compilation error when an unhashable global value is accessed. - Gracefully handle failure to enable faulthandler in the IPython Notebook. - Fix a bug that caused loop lifting to fail if the loop was inside an else block. - Fixed a problem with selecting CUDA devices in multithreaded programs on Linux. - The pow() function (and operation) applied to two integers now returns an integer rather than a float. - Numpy arrays using the object dtype no longer cause an exception in the autojit. - Attempts to write to a global array will cause compilation to fall back to object mode, rather than attempt and fail at nopython mode. - range () works with all negative arguments (ex: range (-10, -12, -1))
+- Generation of AVX instructions has been disabled to avoid performance bugs when calling external math functions that may use SSE instructions, especially on OS X. - JIT functions can be removed by the garbage collector when they are no longer accessible. - Various other reference counting fixes to prevent memory leaks. - Fixed handling of exception when input argument is out of range. - Prevent autojit functions from making unsafe numeric conversions when called with different numeric types. - Fix a compilation error when an unhashable global value is accessed. - Gracefully handle failure to enable faulthandler in the IPython Notebook. - Fix a bug that caused loop lifting to fail if the loop was inside an else block. - Fixed a problem with selecting CUDA devices in multithreaded programs on Linux. - The pow() function (and operation) applied to two integers now returns an integer rather than a float.

-10.60.
-Version 0.14 681
+10.58.
+Version 0.14 633